knpuniversity/gulp/knpu/bower-into-vendor.md

 *is* a Sass version of Bootstrap, and you can totally use this instead if you want to control your Bootstrap variables.

-So, can we push plain CSS files through our Sass-processing `addStyle` function?
+But the question is, can we push plain CSS files through our Sass-processing `addStyle` function?
 Sure!
 Let's add `config.bowerDir` then `/bootstrap/dist/css/bootstrap.css`:

 [[[ code('78a7bd2da4') ]]]